moeabraham/soccerdataapi/ReadME.md

   - create an animated section with a carousel to show club's trophy
   - add pages to compare stats using a different API
+  - add audio tracks for the fans chants